Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 - **Drive programmatically** — screenshots + clicks + keystrokes + window queries via the HTTP/SDK/CLI surface.
 Coordinate origin is top-left; `button: 1`=left, `2`=middle, `3`=right.

-**How displays are spawned.** Displays come from **persistent terminal sessions**: create a terminal with `terminal_id: N` AND a matching `display: ":N"` field — the kit exports `DISPLAY=:N` into that PTY and the `display-N` URL becomes live. **Ephemeral terminals strip `DISPLAY` unconditionally** (X11 won't render — the strip happens AFTER URL/body params are read, so `display=` / `display_id=` on an ephemeral run is silently dropped).
+**How displays are spawned.** Displays come from **persistent terminal sessions**: create a terminal with `terminal_id: N` AND a matching `display: ":N"` field — the kit exports `DISPLAY=:N` into that PTY and the `display-N` URL becomes live. **Ephemeral terminals strip `DISPLAY` unconditionally** — passing `display=` / `display_id=` on an ephemeral run is accepted, then silently dropped, so X11 apps never render.
 Always use a pinned session for GUIs.
 The pairing convention is "terminal_id `N` ↔ display `:N` ↔ URL `display-N`"; the kit does NOT auto-pair them — you pass `display: ":N"` explicitly.

 A typical see-then-act loop: capture → click/type → capture again to verify.